-UPVC vs CPVC
+UPVC vs. CPVC

 Upvc is also known as unplasticized polyvinyl chloride.
 It is a solid and very versatile material.
-It is highly resistant to moisture, atmosphere, and certain chemicals.
+It is highly resistant to moisture, the atmosphere, and certain chemicals.
 Upvc is used in window sills and frames.

 It is a great substitute for timber wood and aluminum.
 It is quite easy and simple to install.

 Cpvc is known as Chlorinated polyvinyl chloride.
 It is a thermoplastic made by the process of chlorinating polyvinyl chloride resin.
-It is highly resistant to degradation, chemicals majorly acids, alkalis, and salt hence it is best suited for the chemical industry.
+It is highly resistant to degradation, chemicals, majorly acids, alkalis, and salt hence it is best suited for the chemical industry.

 Comparison Table